Chalmers Alford: Career

+Around this time was also Alford was put into contact with J Dilla, who sought to use Alford's ability to reproduce guitar parts note-for-note to bypass sampling laws.

+The final era of Alford's career was spent in Huntsville, Alabama, where he performed locally and taught a generation of area musicians from the locally known guitar store, T-Shepard's Guitars.
+In 2000 Alford would provide his services as a guitarist and producer on the Blind Boys of Alabama's release "My Lord What A Morning!," and later in 2003, "There's Nothing In This World Without A Heart," where he would return to his traditional gospel roots.
+Alford began playing bass professionally at local churches around this period of time as well.
+Much of the mentorship he would offer came from his positions working at local churches, where he would foster young musicians interest in music and provide resources to help them grow.

 Though he retired from touring years prior, Alford made a rare public appearance performing with the John Mayer Trio as a surprise guest on September 26, 2005, during their stop in Nashville, Tennessee.
 It is his last known public performance.
 Audio from the show eventually ended up on the Trio's only official release, a compilation of performances from the tour called Try!, appearing on the title track at the end of the album.

 Alford died in March 2008, at the age of 52, in Huntsville, Alabama due to complications from diabetes.
+His funeral was held at Saint Luke Missionary Baptist Church in Huntsville.

+D'Angelo's 2014 release Black Messiah includes some posthumously released recordings of Alford's playing.
+These recordings were likely created during Alford's time in New York recording at Electric Ladyland Studios.